A Quick Guide To Jeti Oguz And The Seven Bulls, Kyrgyzstan.

 Beautiful river crossings on the way up Jeti Oguz valley.

 The mainstay of Jeti Oguz is the sleepy little village at the entrance to the valley.
-However, inside the valley there are other things to do as well as hiking.

 • Admire Broken Heart hill: Like the Seven Bulls, this rock formation (in the shape of a broken heart) is an iconic fixture of Jeti Oguz.
 It also has a tale of legend to its formation.
 The shortened version involving fights between two men over a woman.
 One man was killed and thus the woman became broken hearted.